 Scripture instructs Yah’s children about the doctrines of salvation, but it cannot individually confirm to anyone that he is saved.
 The words of scripture do not have that power or authority, for they are just words.
 They are not living.
 It is the Holy Spirit who is the power behind those words, for He is alive, and He is who Hebrews 4:12 speaks of.
 Without Him, the words themselves could be any book.

 There is not a single verse in scripture that can tell YOU that YOU have been born again.
 So, citing verses as evidence you have been saved is just as invalid as claiming that lifelong experiences within christianity prove one’s salvation.

 Biology books provide instruction into the details of human reproduction.
 They instruct us about how human life is conceived and propagated.
 But, to claim that a passage of scripture proves that one is born again is to claim that a biology book can literally confirm that a woman is pregnant.
 That is not the purpose of a biology book, and no book has that ability.

 Moreover, those who claim that reading scripture can result in someone being saved is to claim that reading a biology book can literally get a girl pregnant.
-Just as humans propagate human life, those with the Spirit of Yah propagate spiritual life.
+Just as humans propagate human life, those with the Holy Spirit propagate spiritual life.
 That is the spiritual real substance of the physical foreshadow of circumcision.
 Those whose hearts are circumcised reproduce others spiritually.

 Because christianity teaches a counterfeit of salvation that is devoid of the Holy Spirit’s role and authority in it, it was necessary for another authority to be contrived, so man became the authority that declares his own salvation (“going forward and getting saved”), and scripture became christianity’s confirmation, which is outside its actual purpose and ability.